casanet/casanet-server/docs/LINUX.md

-# Installing casanet server on a Linux OS based devices.
+# Deploy casanet server on a Linux OS based devices.

 Tested on orenge pi zero + armbian image, orenge pi one + armbian image and raspebery pi B+ with rapsebian image.